Shreyanshgoswami789/Gym-Registration/README.md

-The Gym Registration UI is a web-based interface that simplifies the registration process for gym members.
-It allows users to sign up for memberships, manage profiles, and view membership details.
-With features like responsive design, payment integration, and an admin dashboard, it ensures a seamless experience for both users and administrators.
+The frontend for the Gym Registration system provides an intuitive and responsive interface for users to easily sign up for gym memberships, manage their profiles, and select membership plans.
+Designed with modern web technologies, it ensures a smooth and efficient user experience, making the registration process quick and hassle-free.